 Cyber Defense Lab

-UMBC’s Cyber Defense Lab (CDL) is the main lab within UMBC’s Center for Information Security and Assurance (CISA).
-The lab is an isolated environment where students are given the opportunity to research topics that would normally be considered too dangerous to network and system resources or to be investigated in other computer labs.
+Cyber Defense Lab (CDL) is the primary research lab within the CSEE department’s Center for Information Security and Assurance.
+Among other things, CDL hosts an isolated environment where students can research topics that would normally be considered too dangerous or disruptive to network and system resources or to be investigated in other computer labs.

 Located in UMBC’s Information Technology/Engineering Building (228), the CDL meets bi-weekly and hosts both a free distinguished lecture series on information security and student presentations on current research.